mwvgroup/Photometric-Classification/docs/source/getting_running/quick_start.rst

 ==========================

 The ``phot_class`` package can be accessed either from within a Python environment or via the command line using *run_pipeline.py*.
-For interacting within an environment, see the API documentation.
 We here outline how to use the command line interface.
+For working from within an environment, see the API documentation.

 See *run_pipeline.sh* for a **complete** list of commands that were run as part of our analysis.
 In principle, all light curve fits considered by this